wilsonkl/Theia/docs/source/features.rst

 The following keypoint detectors have been implemented in Theia (class constructors are given):

-.. function:: FastDetector::FastDetector(int threshold, bool nonmax_suppression, bool strength)

-    Set the ``threshold`` for keypoint scores (usually 20 is a good threshold) and indicated whether you want to perform nonmaximum suppression.
-Set ``score`` to `true` if you want the corner strength to be set for each keypoint that is detected.

-.. function:: HarrisDetector::HarrisDetector(int num_corners, double blur, double blur_sigma)

-    Set the maximum number of corners to detect.
-Parameters ``blur`` and ``blur_sigma`` specify the amount of blurring to add to the image before detecting corners.
-Default values for ``blur`` and ``blur_sigma`` are 1.0 and 3.0 respectively.

 .. function:: SiftDetector::SiftDetector(int num_octaves, int num_scale_levels, int first_octave)